Kevin Durant Limps to Locker Room with Calf Injury vs. Rockets; Won't Return

 ASG Will Be Competitive Again If the NBA Raises the Stakes

+Kevin Durant seemed in good spirits and just walked slowly with a slight limp into the training room.

-Durant, who suffered the injury late in the third quarter, scored 22 points in 32 minutes before the injury.
+Durant, who suffered the injury late in the third quarter, scored 22 points in 32 minutes.
+The Warriors won 104-99.

 KD is on his way to becoming one of the most decorated players in NBA history with two championships, two NBA Finals MVP awards, a regular-season MVP and 10 All-Star selections.
 However, the 30-year-old has dealt with a variety of injuries in recent years, forcing him to miss at least 10 games in four of the past five seasons.
 Most recently, an ankle injury temporarily sidelined him in March.